Drink-driver who killed charity cyclist and hid body jailed for 12 years

 With “reckless disregard” for the consequences of his actions, he left Mr Parsons by the side of the road “in a remote location during the hours of darkness and in inclement weather”, causing his death.

+“Mr Parsons’s family have been deeply impacted and the emotional harm is ongoing.

+“There is nothing I can say or do to compensate for their loss.”

-The court heard in a narrative last month how some time between September 29, 2017 and January 3, 2021, the McKellar brothers returned to the A82 and moved Mr Parsons’s body to the Auch Estate and buried him with an excavator in a peat bog where animal carcasses were disposed of.
+In court last month, a narrative revealed how some time between September 29, 2017 and January 3, 2021, the McKellar brothers returned to the A82 and moved Mr Parsons’s body to the Auch Estate, where they lived and worked as farmhands, and buried him with an excavator in a peat bog where animal carcasses were disposed of.

 Police launched a major investigation following a tip-off from a woman McKellar had begun a relationship with in 2020, the court heard.